Things founders probably ought to know about venture capital.

 They will also automatically discount them.

 Many entrepreneurs say some variation of, “These projections are conservative.”
-They feel that showing their restraint will somehow win investors to their cause, convince them of their fiscal discipline, or comfort them that they have led with the worst-case scenario and the true future is bound to be more favorable.
+They feel that showing their restraint will win investors to their cause, convince them of their fiscal discipline, or comfort them that they have led with the worst-case scenario and the true future is bound to be more favorable.

 This usually backfires.
 Because the investor is now discounting your self-discounted projections.
 You’d be lucky to get credit for any growth at all.